Peripheral T-cell lymphoma

 Peripheral T-cell lymphoma is treated similarly to other aggressive lymphomas.
 Usually a doxorubicin based chemotherapy regimen will be used.
 The anti CD20 monoclonal antibody Rituxan is not used because Rituxan targets the CD20 antigen, which is only found on B-cells and not on T-cells.

-Another important new treatment is Pralatrexate.
-The recently published PROPEL clinical trial showed a 29% response rate in patients with relapsed or refractory Peripheral T-cell lymphoma.
+Another important treatment is Pralatrexate.
+The PROPEL clinical trial showed a 29% response rate in patients with relapsed or refractory Peripheral T-cell lymphoma.
 Click the link below to read the study results.

 Additional information about Peripheral T-cell Lymphoma